nichtfurkan/FradioFM/README.md

 ## How to Build **FradioFM**
 Just open the Project in IntelIJ (or Eclipse) and download the Gradle files.
-After that add your Token and Redis Database connection to the **Main.java** and run.
+After that add your Token and Redis Database connection and run.

 ## Reporting Bugs
 Bugs can be reported by opening a issue.
 Or create a Fork.